Gerald Ward (biker): Hells Angels

 Ward told Gault that he was infuriated by drug dealers pretending to work for him in order to charge more for their cocaine.
-Ward spoke to Gault about how he had caught one drug dealer pretending to work for him, and forced him to pay him $10, 000 dollars for using his name without permission.
+Ward spoke to Gault about how he had caught one drug dealer pretending to work for him, and forced him to pay him $10,000 for using his name without permission.
 Gault's wire recorded Ward as saying: "I just got 10 grand off a guy two weeks ago.
-He used my name three times, my name personally.".
+He used my name three times, my name personally."
 Ward also told Gault about how his son had caught a drug dealer who was pretending to work for him in a nightclub and confronted him, reporting that the dealer had expressed much dismay when he learned that the man who was confronting him was his son.
 Clarkson stated: "We don't often know what he did to those [minor drug dealers] but they ceased to be a problem for him.
 That just shows you how powerful the Hells Angels is.
 The patch carries a lot of weight".
-Ward told Gault that he was not buying in bulk as he reckened that the price of cocaine would fall, leading to Gault to say the cocaine business was "like playing the stock market".
+Ward told Gault that he was not buying in bulk as he reckoned that the price of cocaine would fall, leading to Gault to say the cocaine business was "like playing the stock market".
 Ward replied: "Pretty well the same thing.
 You're up, you're down.".
 In August 2005, Ward told Gault that there was a corrupt policeman "who knew a lot of stuff" and brought him "paperwork all the time."